RagingRoosevelt/RPi_EnvironLogger/readme.md

 3. Use the contents in the [`ddl.sql`][ddl] file to set up a table, modify as needed

+Note: I used heroku's postgres hosting.
+They have a free tier that supports 10,000 rows and 20 connections.
+This system only uses 1 or 2 connections and at 15 minute logging frequency, that's 96 records per day or around 100 days of logging.
+One caviat with using Heroku is that they ocasionally perform database "maintaince" that results in the hostname, database name, user name, and password being changed.
+They email before this happens but it can still be a bit of a hastle.
+In the future, I think I'll either install postgres on the Pi, or once I get my container cluster running, host a general-purpose postgres database there instead.

 [ddl]: ./ddl.sql

 ## Software Setup